tq-systems/meta-tq/doc/README.TQMa8Xx.md

 To create a bootable e-MMC with boot stream only (file name see above)

-write bootstream at offset 32 kiB (0x8000) to e-MMC

 Boot from SD-Card and write bootstream at offset 32 kiB (0x8000) to e-MMC

 Example for Linux: